 Check out the links below to some newsletters I have published.
 The most recent publication is only available for members, but made public at the end of each season.
-So, check back soon for the Summer 2019 edition.
+So, check back soon for the Autumn 2019 edition.

 Excited to see Outer Banks Wild Mustangs!

 I have been in love with the Outer Banks since the first time I visited (1997).
 I feel like I am crossing into Heaven when driving across that bridge connecting the mainland to the island.
 I have hoped to see the wild ponies forever and finally did.
 A friend from Indiana came down with 4 wheel drive and we were off on an adventure toward the northern part of the OBX.
 It was so worth the rough ride on the sand.

 Kitty & Flower Wins Cute Pet Photo Contest